flutter/flutter/shell/platform/android/README.md

    ![Example](https://github.com/flutter/flutter/assets/168174/02fe0e6f-f0c4-47b2-8dae-9aa0b9520503)

-At this point you should be able to open Java files in Android Studio and get code completion in the `io/flutter` folder (additional, undocumented work is required for `test/io/flutter`).
+At this point you should be able to open Java files in Android Studio and get code completion in the `io/flutter` and `test/io/flutter` folders.
 For example, `FlutterJNI.java`:

 ![Example](https://github.com/flutter/flutter/assets/168174/387550d4-eab7-4097-9da3-7713a6ec4da7)

+To get code coverage displayed in line: go to the test class you wish to run and
+1. Right click > Modify Run Configuration...,
+2. In the window that pops up click Modify options > Specify classes and packages (under "code coverage").
+3. In the new box that appears at the bottom of the window, click the + > Add package, and then add `io.flutter.*`.